Josverl/PowerTab/readme.md

 This can be done a little smarter, by configuring Teams to pass the relevant information as query string parameters to your Power App.
 Then you can add a little logic to  read and make use of these these parameters in your PowerApp.

+This can be achieved by using a custom configuration page, that takes the PowerApp Application ID, and performs the relevant configuration so that Teams will pass the relevant information to your PowerApp.
+This page is only involved during the initial configuration, after this its just Teams and your PowerApp (with some additional information)

-relevant context information includes this such as :
+The relevant context information includes this such as :
-* the Teams ID and Display Name
+* The Teams ID and Teams Display Name
-* the channel ID and Display Name
+* The channel ID and Channel Display Name
-* the theme ( dark / light / accessible)
+* The theme (dark, light, accessible)

+## Use cases

+- Display the Teams and Channel name
+- use the Theme to determine when to render a high contrast UX
+- use the Teams ID
+- Use the entity ID in a deeplink to show information regarding a specific  Mention

-General steps :
+## General steps :
 1. Create a PowerApp
 2. Save & Publish your PowerApp
 3. Download the Teams manifest for your PowerApp